oVirt/ovirt-site/source/release/4.4.10/index.md

 #### oVirt Engine

- - [BZ 2032919](https://bugzilla.redhat.com/show_bug.cgi?id=2032919) **Unable to add RHEL 7 host into RHV Manager in clusters 4.2/4.3**

-   There was an error in the with tracked by BZ2019807, which caused the issue that RHEL 7 hosts could not be added to RHV Manager.
-This issue is now fixed and RHEL 7 hosts can be added to RHV Manager successfully.

  - [BZ 2007286](https://bugzilla.redhat.com/show_bug.cgi?id=2007286) **Host is never fenced after a soft fence attempt**

+   Previously, a non responsive host was first soft-fenced by the engine, but it didn't fix the connectivity issue.
+The engine didn't initiate a hard fence and the host was left in non responsive status.

-   Soft fencing phase has been fixed, so if soft fencing won't make the host responsive again, then the non-responding host treatment flow will proceed correctly with following phases.
+In this release, Soft fencing has been fixed, and if the soft fencing does't make the host responsive again, then the non-responding host treatment process continues correctly with the additional steps.

 ### Enhancements